facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     During our evaluation, we found that including `#!color rgb(255 255 255)` provided no significant improvements as the other primary colors provide sufficient coverage with comparable results.

-    /// note
-    It should be noted that it was recently discovered that Spectral.js requires white data because their concentration calculation is slightly different than ours and has an issue.
-If they adopt a similar way of decomposing RGB into cyan, magenta, yellow, red, green, and blue, they should be able to drop white as well, if they choose to do so.
-    ///
+    In order to drop `#!color rgb(255 255 255)` as a primary curve, we simply adjusted the algorithm that calculated concentrations so that the decomposition of linear sRGB values into cyan, magenta, Yellow, red, green, and blue was not dependent upon white being subtracted first.

 3. During decomposition of colors, we constrain concentrations to be between 0 and 1.
 Concentrations are always relative to the colors they are mixing with, so you can't have 200% of red of 100% as what this really represents